-Comparing the preferences of Destination manager [11] and [16b], it is easy to verify that $P_X(x^, 0) > P_X(0, y^{})$, given that d > b by definition.
+By a comparison between preferences of Destination manager [11] and [16b], it is easy to verify that $P_X(x^, 0) > P_X(0, y^{})$, given that d > b by definition.
 Moreover, solutions [10] and [13] yield opposite results for both agents (x > 0 and y = 0 or vice versa), such that they have an extreme clashing interests as a result of our assumption of linear preferences.

-Given these results, it is clear that the Destination manager prefers to enforce some policies instead of choosing no intervention at all.
-Since the policy maker can use always its "power to regulate" to set conflict rules, the Destination manager can enforce a policy by imposing restrictions and/or constraints to the Firm's behaviour in order to win the conflict.
+Given these results, it is clear that Destination manager prefers to enforce some policy in comparison to the choice of no intervention at all.
+Since the policy maker can use always its "power to regulate" to set conflict rules, Destination manager can enforce a policy by imposing restrictions and/or constraints to Firm's behaviour in order to win the conflict.